alien4cloud/csar-public-library/org/ystia/java/README.rst

 Some Ystia components need a Java component to run.

 A Java node is hosted on a Compute node.
-The components that need Java are hosted on the Java node using a prerequisite named **host**, with the capability **org.ystia.java.pub.capabilities.JavaHosting**.
+The components that need Java, are hosted on the Java node using a prerequisite named **host**, with the capability **org.ystia.java.pub.capabilities.JavaHosting**.

 ****

 **Note**
-  In the topology templates provided with Ystia, the relationships between Compute, Java and Ystia Component hosted on Java are already configured.
+  In the topology templates provided with Ystia, the relationships between Compute, Java and Ystia Component hosted on Java, are already configured.

 ****

 Properties
 ^^^^^^^^^^

-- **component_version**: Version.
-Available values may be 6, 7 or 8
+- **component_version**: Version, available values may be 6, 7 or 8.

   - Default: 8
 - **jre**: Boolean allowing to specify that a JRE is sufficient.